arrivance/en-episode-namer/README.md

 - Names files in the format
     - `Showname - [SIDxEPID] - Episode Name`
+    - with the Episode Name being pulled from tvdb.
 - Allows for subtitles to be renamed

 ##Command arguments: